-We farm about 10 hectares (25 acres) of vineyards, with 4 different soil structures.
+We farm about 10 hectares (25 acres) of vineyards, in La Morra and Vicoforte

 The old vines of Rocche dell’Annunziata and Torriglione, which surround the winery, are the original holdings of the Oberto family since generations.
 In 2007 we purchased 5 ha circa in the vineyard Berri and from 2012 to 2017 we had been renting 1 ha of old vines within Capalot cru in La Morra.
-From 2018, thanks to our friend Massimo Martinelli, we have been able to grow 3 ha of Dolcetto and Nebbiolo in the vineyard Bricco Mollea in Vicoforte, at the feet of Alps.
+Since 2018, thanks to our friend Massimo Martinelli, we have been able to cultivate 3 ha of Dolcetto and Nebbiolo in the vineyard Bricco Mollea in Vicoforte, at the feet of the Maritime Alps.